UBS expected to entice with prospect of payouts

 The bank will detail its restructuring when it meets investors in New York at an annually-held event.
 It is likely to set a new return-on-equity target of 10-15 percent, according to several analysts surveyed, from a previous target of 15 to 20 percent that it had already abandoned.

 UBS does not plan to announce major job cuts at the event, a source told Reuters on Tuesday.
 UBS declined to comment, deferring questions to Thursday.
-In August, UBS said it would cut 3,500 jobs -- some 5 percent of its workforce -- in a cost-cutting drive meant to save 2 billion Swiss francs (1.4 billion pounds) annually.
+In August, UBS said it would cut 3,500 jobs -- some 5 percent of its workforce -- in a cost-cutting drive meant to save 2 billion Swiss francs ($2.2 billion) annually.

-UBS made stand-in Sergio Ermotti permanent chief executive on Tuesday and brought forward the start date of chairman designate Axel Weber, in a move to restore stability following the Swiss bank's $2 billion (1 billion pounds) trading scandal.
+UBS made stand-in Sergio Ermotti permanent chief executive on Tuesday and brought forward the start date of chairman designate Axel Weber, in a move to restore stability following the Swiss bank's $2 billion trading scandal.

 Analysts including Bank of America (BofA) Merrill Lynch's Derek DeVries and Nomura's Jon Peace are predicting Ermotti will pledge to award in 2012 its first cash dividend since 2006, when it paid out 2.20 Swiss francs a share.